cladam/cladam.github.io/_posts/2025-08-09-making-tbdflow-your-own.md

 After restarting your shell, your command line will come alive.
 You can now type `tbdflow com<Tab>` and it will expand to `tbdflow commit`.
 Type `tbdflow commit --<Tab>` and it will show you all the available flags like `--type`, `--scope`, and `--breaking`.

-This is the ultimate way to make `tbdflow` fast and easy to use and helping you stay in flow.
+This is the perfect way to make `tbdflow` fast and easy to use and helping you stay in flow.